Euro 2020: Portugal vs. Germany — live | DW | 18.06.2021

 After defeat to France in their opening game, life doesn't get any easier for Germany as they face reigning European champions Portugal.
-Joachim Löw will send out the same lineup as he did in Germany's Euro 2020 opener.
+Cristiano Ronaldo opened the scoring but Germany have roared back.

+Here we go again.
+Portugal make a change, with Renato Sanches, the reigning young player of the tournament, back at his old stomping ground after a disappointing spell at Bayern on the back of Euro 2016.
+He replaces Bernardo Silva.

+Gnabry twists this way and that before stinging the palms of Patricio.
+And that is it for a breathless half, one of the best of the tournament.
+Germany have had all of the ball and their wingbacks are causing havoc but Portugal's opener, scored direct from a Germany corner, was evidence of their threat on the break.
+And they have nearly repeated the dose.
+More of the same in 15 minutes please.

+I was just writing how all the space Germany are getting is for the wingbacks (honest) and Gosens forces the equalizer.
+The Atalanta wingback, who has never played in the Bundesliga, battered a crossfield ball on the volley across the six yard box.
+It's not entirely clear if it was a shot or a cross but, with Havertz breathing down his neck, Dias can only shin it in to his own net.
+Shades of Hummels against France there.

+After breaking his duck, Ronaldo has his tail up.
+Even more than usual.
+He lifts the ball over Rüdiger's head, gestures comically while it's in flight then lays off a no look pass which befuddles Kroos.
+Oof.
+Meanwhile Dias and Hummels both flash headers wide of goal in somewhat less showy fashion.

-This might be the first time Portugal have got out of their own half but they made it count.
+This might be the first time Portugal have got out of their own half but they made it count, breaking from a corner.
 Somehow Havertz found himself at center back and failed to track the run of Ronaldo.
 A delightful dinked ball over the top from Bernardo turns Germany round and Jota squares across the six yard box to an unmarked Ronaldo for his third of the tournament and first ever against Germany.
 There was no way he would go a game without breaking some sort of record.

 All Germany here, as Havertz forces Rui Patricio in to a smart stop before Kroos has a shot blocked after an incisive move.
 Can they capitalize though?